melo/are-the-new-macbooks-out-yet/README.md

-# Are the new Macbook's out yet?
+# Are the new Macbooks out yet?

 An unimportant site about an important question.